antoinech13/Steroid/README.md

     phot.readCsv("/path/of/your/directory/myCsv.csv")

-**Caution:** in case where users use semi-automatic procedures, the selection on images are done with the left click and when selection is finish press the right click.
+**Caution**: In case where users use semi-automatic procedures, the selection on images is done with the left click, and when the selection is finished, press the right click.

 </details>